GuidoCarra/hello-world/README.md

 # hello-world
-first assignment in the Honor track of Recommendation Systems Coursera training it is a long time I am not programming at all!
+first assignment in the Honor track of Recommendation Systems Coursera training.
+It is a long time I am not programming at all!